Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-PenStyle-NoPen-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0
-    :digest: cd1b7b4e7a831f63e8a241f1ddabeeba
+    :digest: 50c01a761e6195717013f28b71eb626b

 no line at all.
-For example, QPainter::drawRect() fills but does not draw any boundary line.
+For example, :sip:ref:`~PyQt6.QtGui.QPainter.drawRect` fills but does not draw any boundary line.